ryanverner/streaming-system/website/README.md

     If already deployed into ~website/timvideos, it will update from git.

-    The script will then copy intallation over into ~website/timvideos-$VERSION-DATE-TIME and then links ~website/current to that.
+    The script will then copy installation over into ~website/timvideos-$VERSION-DATE-TIME and then links ~website/current to that.

     This makes it relatively easy to revert to an earlier version of the code.